Improved Kernels for Tracking Path Problem: Quadratic Kernel for General Graphs

 $E_i$ denotes the set of edges between the set of vertices $V_i$ and $S$, where $i\in[3]$.
-Note that some vertices in $\mathcal{F}$ may belong to more than one of the above mentioned categories.
+Note that some vertices in $\mathcal{F}$ may belong to more than one of the above mentioned sets.
 While giving the counting arguments, we may allow this possible over counting since it does not change the asymptotic value of the bound on $V(\mathcal{F})$.
 Note that since each vertex in $S$ can have at most one vertex from $V_3$ adjacent to it, and $|S|\leq 2k$, it follows that $|V_3|\leq 2k$.
 The total number of vertices in $\mathcal{F}$ will be less than or equal to $|V_1|+|V_2|+|V_3|+|V_4|$.
 Now we explore each of the above categories in detail.
-Henceforth when we use the term \textit{neighbor(s) of a vertex} for a vertex in $\mathcal{F}$, we assume that we refer to the neighbor(s) of the vertex in $S$.